jcfr/test-book/modules/editor/README.md

 * Change into Paint or Draw and click on the Threshold button
 * begin painting/drawing

 Only voxels where the background value is within the threshold range will be set to the new label value.
-As of version 4.5, the range is inclusive, so for example if the minimum is zero to ten, all pixels zero and above but less than or equal to ten will be included.
+The range is inclusive, so for example if the minimum is zero to ten, all pixels zero and above but less than or equal to ten will be included.

 ### Paint Over